hiekekeuning/student-code-quality/README.md

 [Haskell] For *Table 2: Data set summary* run `Reporting.Reports.generalInfo mySettings` and `Reporting.Reports.generalLocInfo mySettings`.

 ### RQ1
-Table 3: Summary of initial PMD run

-Table 4: Top 10 issues
+Table 3: Summary of initial PMD run and Table 4: Top 10 issues, see section on Issue selection above.

-[Haskell] For *Table 5: Issue occurrence* run `Reporting.Reports.issueOccs mySettings`.
+[Haskell, Java] For *Table 5: Issue occurrence* run `Reporting.Reports.issueOccs mySettings`.
-[Java] Set `Main.csvFile` to the location of the csv-file and run `CSVR.java`.
+Set `Main.csvFile` to the location of the csv-file and run [CSVR.java](./src/Java/spa/CSVR.java).

 [Haskell, SQL] For *Figure 1: Issues over time* run [query](./src/SQL/rq1Figure1.sql).
 The number of unique source files per month, used in these queries, are calculated by `dbUniqueSFPerMonth sett`.